 You can read about four of these soldiers below:

 Paekākāriki Memorial Hall, Waikanae Memorial Hall, Te Horo Hall, St Margaret's Church Te Horo, Ōtaki War Memorial Hall, Ōtaki School, Pukekaraka Ōtaki.
 Do you know of other Kāpiti war memorials?
 Email us.

-Te Kete Ipurangi have created a Māori language site with Māori Resources to do with the Great War.WW1 in the Library Collection
+Te Kete Ipurangi have created a Māori language site with Māori Resources to do with WW1.

 The Kāpiti Coast District Libraries' Historical Photograph Collection holds a range of interesting images of local people, places and events.
-Below are a selection of images from the World War One period.
 Visit Mau Mahara: Kāpiti our online database of historical images.